Table of contents:

 - Hitting the ball upward also means there will be less power on their shot.

-Create wider angles - We know applying topspin makes the ball dip.
-Not only does this help us with our deeper shots, we can also use it to our advantage playing shots closer to the net.
+We know applying topspin makes the ball dip.
+Not only does this help us with our deeper shots, but we can also use it to our advantage by playing shots closer to the net.
 We can angle that ball and have it dip shorter and wider than we can for an equivalent flat shot that would otherwise land in the alleys or even wider.
 We can therefore stretch our opponent further off the court and create large spaces.

-Bend the ball - Topspin also enables us to bend the ball back into the court when mixed with a little side spin.
-This allows certain situations to occur, like bending it round the net post or past a player at the net.
+Topspin also enables us to bend the ball back into the court when mixed with a bit of sidespin.
+This allows certain situations, like bending it around the net post or past a player at the net.
 See the best examples from Rafa Nadal in the video below!

 Bonus: topspin is better for your body!